RsyncProject/rsync/rsync.1.md

 >     rsync -aiv host:file1 :file2 host:file{3,4} /dest/
 >     rsync -aiv host::modname/file{1,2} host::modname/extra /dest/
->     rsync -aiv host::modname/first ::modname/extra{1,2} /dest/
+>     rsync -aiv host::modname/first ::extra-file{1,2} /dest/

+Note that a daemon connection only supports accessing one module per copy command, so if the first argument in a follow-up path doesn't begin with the modname of the first path, it is assumed to be a path in the module (such as the extra-file1 & extra-file2 that are grabbed above).

 Really old versions of rsync (2.6.9 and before) only allowed specifying one remote-source arg, so some people have instead relied on the remote-shell